smurfix/buildscad/README.md

 Test working with 2D.

-An option to generate a cadquery script instead of the actual objects would be nice.
+An option to generate a build123d script instead of the actual objects would be nice.